ilknurtuncer/ebru-sanat-/README.md

 ## Description

-Project aims to create a Ebru Sanatı App.
+Project aims to create a Marbling-Art-Accord App.

 ## Problem Statement